Woman entrepreneur over 50 having authentic sales conversation in coffee shop setting demonstrating genuine relationship-building approach to business

 Your experience gives you credibility that can't be manufactured.
 Use it.

-Ask Questions You Actually Want Answers To
+Ask Questions You Want Answers To

 Forget the sales scripts with their leading questions and trial closes.
-Ask questions because you genuinely want to understand their situation better.
+Ask questions because you want to understand their situation better.

-What's really frustrating them right now?
+What's frustrating them right now?
 What have they already tried?
 What would success look like for them?
 What's their biggest concern about moving forward?

-When you're genuinely curious about their situation instead of just trying to qualify them as a buyer, the entire conversation feels different.
+When you're curious about their situation instead of qualifying them as a buyer, the entire conversation feels different.
 More collaborative.
 More helpful.
 More human.

 Be Honest About Fit

 If someone can't afford your services right now, don't try to talk them into payment plans they'll struggle with.
-If their problem is outside your expertise, refer them to someone who can actually help.
+If their problem is outside your expertise, refer them to someone who can help.
 If they're not ready to do the work your solution requires, be honest about that.

 This kind of honesty builds trust faster than any sales technique.
 When people know you'll tell them the truth even when it costs you a sale, they trust your recommendations completely.

-And here's what's interesting: being honest about poor fits often leads to referrals of good fits.
+Here's what's interesting: being honest about poor fits often leads to referrals of good fits.

 Make It Easy to Say Yes